JryMx/preplounge_front/replit.md

 ## Recent Changes

-### October 29, 2025 - GPA Data Integration ✅
+### October 29, 2025 - Institution Type and GPA Data Integration ✅
-Added estimated GPA data from CSV file to all universities:
+Added institution type and estimated GPA data from CSV file to all universities:

+**Institution Type Data:**
+- Updated institution type for all 1,698 universities from CSV
+- Public universities marked as "공립", Private as "사립"
+- Filter functionality now works correctly with updated data

-**Data Integration:**
+**GPA Data Integration:**
 - Successfully integrated GPA data for 870 out of 1,698 universities
 - GPA values range from 3.0 to 4.0 based on real admission statistics
-- Created Python script to merge CSV GPA data into universities.json
+- Created Python script to merge CSV data into universities.json
 - GPA displays conditionally (only shown if data is available)

 **UI Updates:**